-Covid 19 Health Restrictions & Safety measures dictate that many of the hospitably services and attractions, as outlined on our below itinerary, may temporarily be unavailable, depending on level of restriction in place.
-We are presently at Level 5.
-It won’t always remain so and all changes will be advised.
+Covid 19 Health Restrictions & Safety measures dictate that many of the hospitably services and attractions, as outlined on our below itinerary, may temporarily be unavailable, depending on the statutory level of restriction in force.
+Reduced restrictions came into place on 10th May ’21 and these levels may be accessed via the following Department of Health Website.
+Restrictions won’t always remain such and all changes will be advised.
 That being said, we do point out that Youghal Beaches, our 1.5km Boardwalk, all other sea shore and estuary walks together with outdoor activity attractions, local and nearby, are open and welcoming visitors.
+Stay safe!

 Arrive in Youghal at mid-day – check into Ahernes Townhouse Seafood Restaurant & Bar and kick off with an enjoyable and leisurely lunch.

 Following lunch take a short stroll (300 metres approx ) up Church Street to “The Raleigh Quarter” , Youghal’s historic area.
 Here you will step into a piece of Ireland’s unique history.
 We recommend you visit St. Mary’s Collegiate Medieval Church and take in the wonderful a tour of this amazing site.
 You have a choice of tour activity here –